-- Job specific - in subjects such as childcare, engineering, catering, motor vehicle or construction, for example joinery.
+- Job specific - in subjects such as childcare, engineering, catering, motor vehicle or construction, such as joinery.
 They usually lead to NVQ or VQ qualifications.

 - Practical/vocational (or work-related) - in broader career-related courses, such as art and design, health and social care or business.
 Good if you like projects and course work.
 They lead to qualifications, such as BTECs, Cambridge Nationals or Cambridge Technicals or A levels in applied subjects.

 - Academic - in a broad range of subjects, such as history, French or maths.
 Good if you like to study and you do well in exams.
-They lead to qualifications, such as A levels.
+They lead to qualifications, such as A levels and T levels.

 Look at Qualifications to find out more.

-- Sixth form colleges and school sixth forms/ University Technical colleges (UTCs) and studio schools offer level 2 and 3 courses, including GCSEs and A levels, as well as some practical/vocational qualifications - see 'More to explore' on the right for a list of where you can choose to study.
+- Sixth form colleges and school sixth forms/ University Technical colleges (UTCs) and studio schools offer level 2 and 3 courses, including GCSEs, A levels and T levels, as well as some practical/vocational qualifications - see 'More to explore' on the right for a list of where you can choose to study.

-- Colleges of further education offer many job specific and practical/vocational courses at a range of levels but they don't always offer academic qualifications, such as A levels
+- Colleges of further education offer many job specific and practical/vocational courses at a range of levels but they don't always offer academic qualifications.

 - Training providers offer job specific and practical/vocational courses, mainly at entry levels, and level 1 and 2.
 They also offer apprenticeships at Level 2, Level 3 and above, and study programmes - full-time vocational learning.

 I’ve found college completely different from school but in a good way.
 I like the feel of the college I attend and also the different facilities, such as the coffee shops and dining area.
 One surprise has been the amount of work I need to complete on my level 3 BTEC (63kb PDF)Read more from Beth